magento/devdocs/guides/v2.0/cloud/project/new-relic.md

 * For Starter: Any 3 environments.
 We recommend `master` Production, a Staging environment, and another of your choice.

 ## New Relic APM credentials {#credentials}
-When you sign up for a {{site.data.var.ece}} account, you will receive credentials and information for your .
+When you sign up for a {{site.data.var.ece}} account, you will receive credentials and information for your account from Magento and a call with Launch Mangers.
 The agent software for New Relic is already installed to capture data for review through the service.

 You will need these credentials and the license associated to them.
 You receive this information from Magento.
 Your license key is also available through [project details]({{page.baseurl}}cloud/project/projects.html#integrations).